-Despite of some few roads who are in bad and unpassable conditions, most roads in Uganda are in good conditions and passable, with street signs and enough traffic guides.
-Roads run all through the nation to all major town and different tourist destinations.
-In the country driving is done on the left hand side and most cars in Uganda are Right Hand Drive.
-There are hundreds of companies in Uganda offering car rental services however care must be taken as from which company you plan to hire the car as some companies here are briefcase with no physical location and it can be dangerous as though you get a problem ion the way you may never get a rescue.
+Despite some few roads that are in bad and unpassable conditions, most roads in Uganda are in good condition and passable, with street signs and enough traffic guides.
+Roads run all through the nation to all major towns and different tourist destinations.
+In the country, driving is done on the left-hand side and most cars in Uganda are Right Hand Drive.
+There are hundreds of companies in Uganda offering car rental services however care must be taken as to which company you plan to hire the car as some companies here are briefcase with no physical location and it can be dangerous as though you get a problem ion the way you may never get a rescue.

-Among the cars which is mostly used in Uganda include: Saloon cars like; Corolla, Corona and Caldina, 4×4 Station Wagons like; Pajeros, Land cruisers, big horn etc, 4×4 Omni bus which can carry from 7 – 12 people, Costa buses carrying like 25 – 28 passengers and also coach buses carrying from 50 – 60 people.
+Among the cars which are mostly used in Uganda include Saloon cars like; Corolla, Corona and Caldina, 4×4 Station Wagons like; Pajeros, Land cruisers, bighorn, etc, 4×4 minibus which can carry from 7 – 12 people, Costa buses carrying like 25 – 28 passengers and also coach buses carrying from 50 – 60 people.

-Fuel is somehow costly in Uganda and it is around 1.30$ for per liter.
-Speed limit on an open road is 100km/h and 65km/hr in town areas / trading centers.
+Fuel is somehow costly in Uganda and it is around 1.30$ per liter.
+The speed limit on an open road is 100km/h and 65km/hr in town areas/trading centers.

-For a foreigner to drive in Uganda must have a full comprehensive and an international driving permit.
+For a foreigner to drive in Uganda must have a fully comprehensive and international driving permit.
 The driver must be 20 years and above and a valid driving permit holder for a period of more than 1 year.

 Safety Driving Measures: